openstack/cyborg-specs/specs/wallaby/implemented/add-x710-driver.rst

 Use Cases
 ---------
-* As an operator, I want to use Cyborg to manage lifycycle of Intel X710.
+* As an operator, I want to use Cyborg to manage lifecycle of Intel X710.
   Cyborg side driver should be able to manage this kind of acceleration resources including discover it, report it to Placement and program it.
-* As an end user, I want to boot up a VM with Intel X710 to acclerate network related workloas, Cyborg should be able to interact with Nova to assign it the VM.
+* As an end user, I want to boot up a VM with Intel X710 to accelerate network related workloads, Cyborg should be able to interact with Nova to assign it the VM.
 * As an advanced end user, I want to customize a profile to load on Intel X710 when booting up a VM with it, Cyborg driver should be able to provide such